Ethics body backs potential "3-parent" IVF treatment

 LONDON "Three-parent" fertility treatments designed to prevent some incurable inherited diseases would be ethical and should go ahead as long as research shows they are likely to be safe and effective, a British medical ethics panel said on Tuesday.

-The Nuffield Council on Bioethics said the treatments - which have become known as three-parent in vitro fertilisation (IVF) because the offspring have genes from a mother, father and from a female donor - should be offered to affected families together with full information and expert support.
+The Nuffield Council on Bioethics said the potential treatments - known as three-parent in vitro fertilisation (IVF) because the offspring have genes from a mother, father and from a female donor - should be offered to affected families together with full information and expert support.

 "If these treatments are successful, these children would be among the first in the world to have a genetic connection to not two people, but three people," said Geoff Watts, who chaired a Nuffield inquiry into the issue.
 "There are a number of ethical questions that arise and needed to be considered."